szhou125/cmsc320finalproj/README.md

 ### Analysis
 We want to have a more log shaped curve for the ROC curve, but we have a more linear curve, indicating that our model was not very accurate in predicting if a post recieved an award.
+You can learn more about the ROC curve here: https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5

 ```python